» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Etiology

-Mammary tissue is extensive in rats and is found ventral, lateral and dorsal, running from the shoulder and chin area to the base of the tail.
-Tumors can arise anywhere that this tissue type is present, but is most often seen at the pit of the arm, abdomen, and groin of female rats.
-Although mammary tumors can occur at a younger age they have a higher occurrence after 18 months of age.
+Tumors can arise anywhere that mammary tissue type is present but is most often seen at the pit of the arm, abdomen, and groin of female rats.
+Although mammary tumors can occur at a younger age, they have a higher occurrence after 18 months of age.
 These tumors may also occasionally present in males.

 The most common mammary tumor found in rats is the mammary fibroadenoma, a benign encapsulated tumor.
 Rats do well when having these tumors removed, especially since the tumor tends to remain localized and is less invasive.
 Even though these tumors can be successfully removed they do tend to reoccur.

 Mammary adenocarcinomas are firmer, more attached, and are less common than fibroadenomas.
-They not only invade surrounding organs, but can metastasize by traveling through lymph and blood vessels to lungs and bone, and can result in seeding other areas of the body.
+They not only invade surrounding organs but can metastasize by traveling through lymph and blood vessels to lungs and bone and can result in seeding other areas of the body.

 Several factors appear to play a role in the development of spontaneous mammary tumors in the rat such as age, sex, genetics, endocrine, environment, and diet (Percy, Barthold, 2001).

-Studies have shown that of those factors the most important influence in tumorgenesis is diet.
+Studies have shown that of those factors the most important influence in tumorigenesis is diet.
 It is well known that caloric intake affects tumor incidence in rats.
 Rats fed ad libitum (free-fed) have lower survival and a higher incidence of pancreatic, mammary, and pituitary tumors than rats fed a moderate dietary restriction of identical diets (Boorman & Everitt, 2006).
 In addition to increasing tumor incidence, high caloric intake decreases latency and enhances tumor growth (Keenan et al, 1995).
 Tumors with endocrine influence such as pituitary and mammary gland have been most severely altered by ad libitum feeding (Boorman & Everitt, 2006).

 The development and growth of mammary tumors are primarily dependent on estrogen and prolactin (hormones controlled by the pituitary gland and the hypothalamus) receptor concentrations.
-The concentrations of these hormones are found to be higher in hormone dependent tumors, where as in hormone independent tumors (as seen in latter stages of mammary adenocarcinoma) they tend to be lower.
+The concentrations of these hormones are found to be higher in hormone dependent tumors, whereas in hormone independent tumors (as seen in latter stages of mammary adenocarcinoma) they tend to be lower.
 In addition, benign tumors (fibroadenomas) exhibit growth primarily due to increased influence of circulating prolactin.
 Studies show that spaying female rats, more specifically performing ovariectomy, can inhibit or reduce the development of those tumors influenced by prolactin and estrogen (Mietes, 1972; Hotchkiss, 1995; Russo & Russo,1998) .

-Although most mammary tumors in rats are benign, if not treated will continue to grow becoming quite large measuring from several millimeters to several centimeters, and encompassing up to half the body weight of the rat.
+Although most mammary tumors in rats are benign, if not treated will continue to grow becoming quite large measuring from several millimeters to several centimeters and encompassing up to half the body weight of the rat.
 These tumors just by virtue of how large they can grow will not only impinge on other organs, but also inhibit the rat’s mobility, result in difficulty grooming, and interfere with the rat’s ability to feed itself.
 Weight loss eventually occurs as the tumor’s growth deprives other tissues and organs of needed nutrients.
-In addition as these tumors continue to expand they can eventually ulcerate, and bleed, causing anemia.
-Also as the tumor becomes necrotic it can release toxins into the blood, leading to toxemia and septicemia ultimately resulting in organ failure and death.
+In addition, as these tumors continue to expand, they can eventually ulcerate, and bleed, causing anemia.
+Also, as the tumor becomes necrotic it can release toxins into the blood, leading to toxemia and septicemia ultimately resulting in organ failure and death.

 Early removal of the tumor, even if malignant, can often extend the rat’s life.
-Even debulking a tumor, if not able to remove due to its involvement, will afford the rat more comfort and improve mobility.
+Even debulking a tumor, if not able to remove due to its involvement, may afford the rat more comfort and improve mobility.

 Figures